TwilightWingsStudio/GitGetVer/README.md

 ## Building
 I din't put any project files for becase it is really small program.
 You can do it yourself.

-I used VS2013 to build it.
+I used VS2013 to build it on Windows.

 ## Running
 To run it GitGetVer executable (or workfolder) should be inside of repository folder.